Nationals vs. Cardinals Player Props Betting Odds

 Arenado Stats

-- Arenado has 94 hits with 17 doubles, two triples, 19 home runs, 26 walks and 62 RBI.
-He's also stolen two bases.
+- Arenado has recorded 96 hits with 17 doubles, two triples, 20 home runs and 27 walks.
+He has driven in 64 runs with two stolen bases.

 Arenado Recent Games